 Looking for Carpenter Jobs in Canada?
 Read This Guide

-Carpentry jobs
+Carpentry Jobs

 Between 2022 and 2031, the number of carpenter jobs in Canada is expected to reach 37,900.
 However, the number of job seekers is not expected to exceed 32,800.
 Combine that with the massive housing shortage that the country is facing and the job prospects for carpenters are looking good.